 USB 4 is a Universal Serial Bus (USB) standard released in September 2019.
 In the near future, most new laptops, computers, and devices will support USB 4.

-In early September, the USB Promoter Group officially released the USB 4 specification, which also means that the popularization of the USB 4 has officially opened.
+In early September, the USB Promoter Group officially released the USB 4 specification, which means that the popularity of USB 4 has officially begun.

 Three characteristics of the USB 4 protocol

-Combining the above three features, USB 4 integrates the advanced technology of Thunderbolt 3, directly has the data transmission capacity of large bandwidth, and directly has a display input/output function and charging function.
+Combining the above three functions, USB 4 integrates the advanced technology of Thunderbolt 3, which offers a large bandwidth for data transfer, display input/output capabilities, and charging functions.

 On the naming side, the USB Promoter Group will no longer use iterative naming schemes such as 3.0, 3.1, and 3.2.
 USB 4 may always use the USB 4 naming scheme.
-At the same time, its physical form will only be TYPE-C. Therefore, in the future, the USB port of the electronic device and the related external expansion device will adopt the compact TYPE-C form, which will promote the development of laptops, tablets, and other devices to be lighter and thinner.
+At the same time, its physical form will only be Type-C. Therefore, in the future, the USB port of electronic devices and related external expansion devices will adopt the Type-C, which will promote the development of laptops, tablets, and other devices to be lighter and thinner.

 Why is USB 4 worth looking forward to?